fbett/le-acme2-php/README.md

 ## Prerequisites

-The minimum required PHP version is 7.1.0 due to the implementation of ECDSA.
+The minimum required PHP version is 5.6.0.
+To use ECDSA keys, PHP version from 7.1.0 is required.

 This client also depends on cURL and OpenSSL.